Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Additional Comparisons and Ablations

-\textbf{Cross-entity attention using only conditional Queries} (w/o $Q_{\times}$).
+where $f_{V_c}$ and $\phi_c(\mathbf{c})$ are a learned linear layer and intermediate features, initialized randomly.
+The output of our cross-entity attention block is $\mathbf{z}_{out} = Attn(Q,K,V_\times)$. \ignorethis{ \textbf{Cross-entity attention using only conditional Queries} (w/o $Q_{\times}$).
 For this ablation, we design our cross entity attention only over the conditional Queries.
-That is, the output of our cross-entity attention block is $\mathbf{z}_{out} = Attn(Q_{c},K,V)$.
+That is, the output of our cross-entity attention block is $\mathbf{z}_{out} = Attn(Q_{c},K,V)$. }

 Results over these additional ablations are reported in Table \ref{tab:ablations_additional_abstractions}.
 As shown in the table, our proposed cross-entity attention mechanism allows for better preserving the structure of the guidance shape, yielding significantly lower GD score.
 This is accomplished while also manipulating the structure of the input shape and maintaining a high fidelity to the target text prompt, achieving better $\text{CLIP}_{Dir}$ and $\text{CLIP}_{Sim}$ scores.